 A related measurement challenge arises from the fact that we cannot assume that a specific policy tool is always used as an industrial policy.
 In fact, assuming a tool is necessarily an industrial policy can conflate various policy goals.
 The best-known example of this problem is the import tariff.
-While a tariff can and is used for industrial policy purposes, there are many other motivations for deploying tariffs, from raising fiscal revenue (Cagé and Gadenne, 2018) to special interest politics (Goldberg and Maggi, 1999) and terms of trade rationales (Broda, Limao, and Weinstein, 2008).
+While a tariff can and is used for industrial policy purposes, there are many other motivations for deploying tariffs, from raising fiscal revenue (Cagé & Gadenne 2018) to special interest politics (Goldberg & Maggi 1999) and terms of trade rationales (Broda et al. 2008).
 Thus, even if we could track all policy levers potentially used as industrial policy, only a subset will actually be used for industrial policy.

 Given these nuances, the literature has struggled to quantify the practice of industrial policy, especially beyond individual episodes.
 For example, an early empirical literature (section 4) sought to explore the effects of industrial policy using tariffs and other simple measures of economic openness as proxies.
-Although problems with this literature have been thoroughly discussed (Rodriguez and Rodrik, 2001; Harrison and Rodriguez-Clare, 2010), focusing on easily observable measures, such as tariffs, has left a lasting confusion in the literature.
+Although problems with this literature have been thoroughly discussed (Rodriguez & Rodrik 2001, Harrison & Rodriguez-Clare 2010), focusing on easily observable measures, such as tariffs, has left a lasting confusion in the literature.